prop.kc2g.com provides near-realtime maps and data about ionospheric conditions, for the use of amateur radio operators.

 More information about ionospheric propagation can be found in most decent books about amateur radio.

-The near-real-time ionospheric data that powers the site is collected by ionosondes (ionospheric radars) around the world, and compiled by the NOAA National Centers for Environmental Information and the Lowell Global Iosnopheric Radio Observatory (GIRO).
+The near-real-time ionospheric data that powers the site is collected by ionosondes (ionospheric radars) around the world, and compiled by the Lowell Global Iosnopheric Radio Observatory (GIRO).

 The ionospheric phyiscal model for the "IRI" plots is the International Reference Ionosphere 2020, produced by a joint task group of the Committee on Space Research (COSPAR) and International Union of Radio Science (URSI).